by Sasha Ayad, M.Ed., LPC

 Back to Basics:

 When it comes to treating gender dysphoria, decades of knowledge about child and adolescent development and long-standing best practices in the field of psychotherapy have been abandoned.
 Emotional experiences have been defined and fragmented into more specific diagnostic categories.
 Curiously, we are also told to believe that a perceived incongruence between mind and body, a seemingly terrifying experience, is actually neither pathological nor a transient state.
-Instead, we are told by affirmation advocates that gender dysphoria is fixed and immutable.
+Instead, we are told by affirmation-only advocates that gender dysphoria is fixed and immutable.
 The transgender “identity” actually empowers the client, if only we can fully embrace and affirm it.
 We are introduced to new language and incoherent jargon which can bewilder anyone trying to keep pace with the evolving cultural landscape.
-Reluctance to work with trans-identified teens is understandable given the alarming statistics we hear about suicidality in this population.
+Reluctance to work with trans-identified teens is understandable given the alarming statistics we hear about suicidality in this population (statistics which are used inaccurately to scare parents and clinicians).
 Even therapists who have built decade-long working relationships with a young person are quick to terminate and refer out upon the very first utterance of gender-questioning from the teen (I’ve heard this from several parents).

-The affirmative trend also prevents us from viewing our clients as whole beings in a particular temporal context.
+The affirmation-only trend also prevents us from viewing our clients as whole beings in a particular temporal context.
 I worry that it blinds us to the errors and biases of our generation, time, and place.
-I suggest, instead, that we take a long-view, remembering the basics of therapeutic philosophy (and the philosophies of human behavior in general).
+I suggest, instead, that we take a long-view, remembering the basics of therapeutic philosophy and ethics of clinical practice.
 If we can read between the lines, we often discover there’s nothing new under the sun.

 Basic assumptions about gender identity: